sketchplugins/plugin-directory/README.md

 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Turkish Data](https://github.com/ozgurgunes/Sketch-Turkish-Data), by Özgür Güneş: Turkish data supplier plugin.
 - [Base64 PNG Export](https://github.com/jawayang/sketch-base64-png-export), by james yang: sketch plugin for Export Data URI
-- [Color Variables Migrator](https://github.com/sketch-hq/color-variables-migrator), by Sketch: Migrate your Layers and Styles to use Color Variables
-- [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
-- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [🍳Pan](https://github.com/arvinxx/pan), by arvinxx: 用平底锅才是王者
 - [Click Thru Prototype](https://github.com/markhorgan/click-thru-prototype), by Mark Horgan: Generates a HTML click-through prototype of your responsive website design.
 - [Launchpad](https://launchpad.animaapp.com), by Anima Team: Export your Sketch design into HTML website.
-- [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Genus](https://github.com/keplerlab/genus), by Kepler Lab: A sketch plugin for exporting prototype website (static html css) from your sketch designs